-Truth: The link between a low fat, low cholesterol diet and better health has never been proven by any scientific study.
-The low fat diet-heart health hypothesis was the outcome of several non-scientific factors driven by aggressive, arrogant personalities and newly financed medical organizations.
+Truth: The link between low fat, low cholesterol diet, and better health has never been proven by any scientific study.
+The low-fat diet-heart health hypothesis was the outcome of several non-scientific factors driven by aggressive, arrogant personalities and newly financed medical organizations.

-The real results of this "low fat is good, eat more grains" advice can be seen in the state of health enjoyed by the average American and the care given to us by our health system.
+The real results of this “low fats are good, eat more grains” advice can be seen in the state of health enjoyed by the average American and the care given to us by our health system.

 Food Myth 13: My doctor is the best source of credible scientific information about nutrition and health.